Mayhem (Lady Gaga album): Performances and other appearances

-Singles and videos
+Singles

 "Disease" was released as the album's lead single on October 25, 2024.
-An electropop and dark-pop song, it received mainly positive reviews and reached the top thirty in multiple countries, including the United States and United Kingdom.
-"Disease" was accompanied by the release of two acoustic versions: "The Antidote", performed on piano, on November 13, and "The Poison", performed on electric guitar, on November 20.
+An electropop and dark-pop song, it received positive reviews and reached the top thirty in multiple countries, including the United States and United Kingdom.
+The accompanying music video, directed by Tanu Muino, was released on October 29, 2024.
+Two acoustic versions were later released, each with its own performance video: "The Antidote", performed on piano, on November 13, and "The Poison", performed on electric guitar, on November 20.
+It received a nomination for Best Pop Solo Performance at the 2026 Grammy Awards.

 On February 2, 2025, Gaga attended the 67th Annual Grammy Awards and debuted the music video for "Abracadabra" during a commercial break as part of a partnership with Mastercard.
 The track was released as the second single the following day.
 The song's dance-pop energy and its music video's theatrical visuals drew comparisons to Gaga's earlier works, and it became the second top ten—and top five entry from Mayhem and of Gaga's career on the Billboard Global 200 chart following "Die with a Smile".
-On March 29, the video "Abracadabra (Fan Version)" —directed by Parris Goebel and featuring 32 fans selected through a Mastercard contest— was released via the official social media channels of Gaga and the brand.
+On March 29, the video "Abracadabra (Fan Version)" was released, featuring 32 fans selected through a Mastercard contest.
+It was directed Parris Goebel, who co-directed the earlier music video with Gaga and Bethany Vargas; Goebel also served as choreographer for the "Disease" and "Abracadabra" videos.
+At the 68th Annual Grammy Awards, "Abracadabra" received four nominations, including Record and Song of the Year, and won Best Dance Pop Recording.

-Mayhem also includes "Die with a Smile", released as a standalone single alongside its music video on August 16, 2024, and later included on the album.
+Mayhem also includes "Die with a Smile", released as a standalone single alongside its retro-themed music video on August 16, 2024, and later included on the album.
 The song received widespread acclaim and commercial success, topping charts in over 30 countries and winning the Grammy Award for Best Pop Duo/Group Performance.
 On September 3, 2025, Gaga released the single "The Dead Dance" from the soundtrack of the television series Wednesday.
 Upon release, the song was included on the digital reissue of Mayhem on streaming platforms.
-Its accompanying music video, directed by Tim Burton and filmed on Mexico’s Island of the Dolls, premiered the same day and was praised for its gothic, horror-inspired aesthetic and choreography.
+Its accompanying music video, directed by Tim Burton and filmed on Mexico's Island of the Dolls, premiered the same day and was praised for its gothic, horror-inspired aesthetic and choreography.